stfc/PSyclone/tutorial/practicals/nemo/4_nemo_openacc/README.md

 2. Use the supplied Makefile to run PSyclone and generate the transformed code (just type `make tra_adv.exe`).
-If you examine the generated Fortran in `psy_openacc.f90` you should see that ACC Kernels Directive nodes have been added to the Schedule, e.g.:
+If you examine the generated Fortran in `psy_openacc.f90` you should see that ACC Kernels Directives have been added, e.g.:
    ```fortran
     DO jt = 1, it
       !$ACC KERNELS